Joining online networks can lead to faster and better communication with patients.

 Web logs: More commonly called blogs, these are specialized websites that allow creators to publish articles of any length and even incorporate multimedia, such as sound, video, or interactive elements.
 Some of the key platforms for “do-it-yourself” blogging include Wordpress, Blogger, and Tumblr.

 Facebook: One of the most popular social media platforms on the Internet with more than 800 million active users, Facebook allows registered users to post regular updates and other content.
-Users can follow the updates of individuals by “friending” them and follow
+Users can follow the updates of individuals by “friending”

 About the Authors